swiss/paf-link/documentation/core.md

 ## Classes

 ### Proposal and Decision
-[todo] Describe the binome of proposal and decision.
+[TODO] Describe the binome of proposal and decision.
 * The only answer on Proposal can be a Decision.
 * (Also explain that it should only be used in the process where the decision becomes authorative (independent of level).
 For the use of informative decisions see "Information".)
-* Make examples: Beispiele: BR-Antrag -> BR-Beschluss; Parlamentarischer Vorstoss -> Verabschiedung des parlamentarischen Vorstosses;
+* [TODO] Make examples: Beispiele: BR-Antrag -> BR-Beschluss; Parlamentarischer Vorstoss -> Verabschiedung des parlamentarischen Vorstosses;

 ### paf:Proposal {#Proposal} (subClass of prov:Activity)
 * Antrag